notmike101/LA-County-Our-Children-First-Skipper/README.md

-# LA County - Our Children First Skipper
+# LA County - "Our Children First" Orientation Skipper
 Skip the "unskippable" videos and reveal answers to all questions

 http://ww2.lacourt.org/ourChildrenFirst